HELPING GOOD PEOPLE THROUGH TOUGH TIMES.

 The Power Within

-Being a busy bankruptcy lawyer in the midst of the worst recession in decades is an all-consuming job, but Allmand still makes time for some personal pursuits.
-He financially supports a variety of charitable, religious, and community organizations and projects in the Dallas area with generous donations.
-“I have been blessed in life and giving back to the community I am a part of is my way of helping others and thanking God for my good fortune,” he says.
+Being a busy bankruptcy attorney lawyer can be an all-consuming job, but Allmand still makes time for some personal pursuits.
+He financially supports a variety of charitable, religious, and community organizations and projects in the Dallas area with generous donations and time.
+He was honored to be named the Dallas Pro Bono Attorney of the Year in 2018.
+“I have been pleased in life and giving back to the community I am part of is my way of helping others and thanking God for my many blessings,” he says.

 Clearer mind and better focus – not to mention his faith – help Allmand confront and tackle numerous challenges inherent to his job.
 “I know that financial hardships can fall on good people through no fault of their own,” he says.
 “I am just thankful because I can make a positive and meaningful impact on the lives of people in crisis.”